Jeb Burton: 2021–present: Full-time in Xfinity

-After a promising partial season in which he nearly won at Richmond Raceway, scoring a series-best second, it was announced on November 16, 2020 that Burton would compete full-time in the 2021 NASCAR Xfinity Series, driving the No. 10 Camaro for Kaulig Racing.
-He would win his first career Xfinity Series race at Talladega on April 24, 2021 after rain stopped the race with 23 laps left and NASCAR was unable to resume it.
+After a promising partial season in which he nearly won at Richmond Raceway, scoring a series-best second, it was announced on November 16, 2020, that Burton would compete full-time in the 2021 NASCAR Xfinity Series, driving the No. 10 Camaro for Kaulig Racing.
+He would win his first career Xfinity Series race at Talladega on April 24, 2021, after rain stopped the race with 23 laps left and NASCAR was unable to resume it.

 On December 16, 2021, it was announced that Burton would drive full-time for Our Motorsports in their new third car, the No. 27 Chevrolet, in the Xfinity Series in 2022.
 He lost his ride with Kaulig Racing due to sponsor Nutrien Agricultural Solutions not returning in 2022, and Landon Cassill moved over from JD Motorsports with his Voyager cryptocurrency sponsorship to replace Burton in Kaulig's No. 10.

 On June 23, 2022, Burton was involved in a big crash where Ricky Stenhouse Jr. hit him and his No. 27 inverted, landed on his roof, but he managed to get out of the car.
 On October 28, Burton announced he would be leaving Our Motorsports at the end of the 2022 season.
-He finished 16th in the final standings with no top tens.
+He finished sixteenth in the final standings with no top tens.

 On January 3, 2023, it was announced that Burton would join Jordan Anderson Racing full-time in the No. 27 Chevrolet, carrying his number from Our Motorsports, driving alongside rookie teammate Parker Retzlaff in 2023.
+Burton started the 2023 season with an 11th place finish at Daytona.
+At Talladega, he scored his second career win and Jordan Anderson Racing's first victory.
+On August 21, it was announced that Burton will drive the No. 22 car for JAR in the Daytona August race, running a paint scheme dedicating his father's 2002 Daytona 500 victory.
+He was eliminated at the conclusion of the Charlotte Roval race.

+On November 2, 2023, it was announced that Burton will return to JAR for the 2024 season.
+Burton finished nineteenth in points after earning only three top-ten finishes with a best finish of seventh at Talladega in October.

 Personal life

-One of three children of Ward and Tabitha, Jeb Burton is a native of Halifax County where he graduated from Halifax County High School in 2011.
+One of three children of Ward and Tabitha (née Throckmorton), Jeb Burton is a native of Halifax County where he graduated from Halifax County High School in 2011.
 Like his father, aside from racing Jeb is an avid outdoorsman and hunter.

-He married Brandi Nicole Newcomb on January 11, 2020.